 If you have items that are used more frequently, like a magazine or book, keep them in a decorative spot on the coffee table where they can easily be grabbed when needed.

-Finally, make use of wall space and install shelves to display small knick knacks or add artwork.
+Finally, make use of wall space and install shelves to display small family knick knacks or add artwork.

 This will give your living room a unique touch and show off your style.